-The liquid reflux split valve, top product valve, and side product valve are swinging funnels (on/off) and are controlled by externally placed solenoids.
+The liquid reflux split valve, top product valve and side product valve are swinging funnels (On/Off) and are controlled by externally placed solenoids.
 The flow through the swinging funnel depends on the internal liquid flows in the respective column section.
 To implement the continuous output of the proportional-integrator (PI) controllers, the common technique of pulse width modulation (PWM) is used where the width (length of the pulse is the adjustable continuous variable) and the period (cycle time) is normally fixed.
-The cycle time of the on/off valves should be much shorter than the plant time constant and hence emulate continuous-pump like flow conditions.
-In our case, the valve switching function has a total cycle time about 10 s and a resolution time for switching of 0.2 s.
-For example, if the controller output is 0.22, a valve position on one side of the funnel is 2.2 and 7.8 s on the other.
-This gives an implemented accuracy of 4% when the valve position is 0.5, but much worse resolution when close to the fully open (0)/ close (1) position.
-To improve the resolution, we used an algorithm that allows also the total cycle time to change between 5 and 15 s.
+The cycle time of the On/Off valves should be much shorter than the plant time constant and hence emulate continuous-pump like flow conditions.
+In our case, the valve switching function has a total cycle time about 10 seconds and a resolution time for switching of 0.2 seconds.
+For example, if the controller output is 0.22, a valve position on one side of the funnel is 2.2 seconds and 7.8 seconds on the other.
+This gives an implemented accuracy of 4% when the valve position is 0.5, but much worse resolution when close to the fully open (0)/close (1) position.
+To improve the resolution, we used an algorithm that allows also the total cycle time to change between 5 seconds and 15 seconds.
 This implementation reduces the rounding off errors and improves the resolution of the valve.